 A malpractice lawsuit will generate an array of negative emotions, from self-doubt to high levels of stress and anxiety.
 But as I learned during my own litigation experience, there are steps you can take to ease the strain you’re under and limit these symptoms, allowing you to continue to serve your patients and maintain healthy relationships with those around you.

-Oct 01, 2015 The Defensible Medical Record Mark Gorney, MD, FACS (deceased), Governor Emeritus; Richard Cahill, Esq., Vice President and Associate General Counsel; and Susan Shepard, MSN, RN, Director, Patient Safety and Risk Management Education.
+Oct 01, 2015 The Defensible Medical Record Mark Gorney, MD, FACS (1924–2014), Governor Emeritus, Richard Cahill, JD, Vice President and Associate General Counsel, and Susan Shepard, MSN, RN, Senior Director, Patient Safety and Risk Management Education

 Most errors of medical judgment can be successfully defended with a complete and unaltered medical record.

-Apr 06, 2015 Accurate Medical Records: Your Primary Line of Defense Mark Gorney, MD, FACS (deceased), Governor Emeritus, Richard Cahill, JD, Vice President and Associate General Counsel, and Susan Shepard, MSN, RN, Director, Patient Safety Education.
+Apr 06, 2015 Accurate Medical Records: Your Primary Line of Defense Mark Gorney, MD, FACS (1924–2014), Governor Emeritus, Richard Cahill, JD, Vice President and Associate General Counsel, and Susan Shepard, MSN, RN, Senior Director, Patient Safety and Risk Management Education

 It is critical for every physician to maintain meticulous records, because every medical malpractice suit can be won or lost based on the quality and content of the medical record.